vectara/vectara-ingest/crawlers/CRAWLERS.md

     whisper_model: base
 ```

-The Youtube crawler loads all videos from a playlist, transcribes the audio, and indexes that text.
+The Youtube crawler loads all videos from a playlist, extracts the subtitles into text (or transcribes the audio if subtitles don't exist), and indexes that text.
 - `playlist_url`: a valid youtube playlist URL
 - `whisper_model`: the model name for whisper: tiny, base, small, medium or large.
-Defaults to base
+Defaults to base.
+Only used if subtitles don't exist.

 ### Slack crawler